gabriel-ing/Quickstarts/SQL/CallingSQLStatements.md

 You can connect to IRIS databases using SQL from a number of external applications.

 There are standard drivers for Java Database Connectivity (JDBC) and Open Database Connectivity (ODBC).
-These drivers can be used for connections from a range of langauges, which are covered separately on the [External Langauges page](Link needed!), and many applications that support these connection types, including the database explorer DBeaver, analytics tools like PowerBI and Tableau, ETL or integration platforms such as Talend and Informatica.
+These drivers can be used for connections from a range of languages, which are covered separately on the [External Languages page](Link needed!), and many applications that support these connection types, including the database explorer DBeaver, analytics tools like PowerBI and Tableau, ETL or integration platforms such as Talend and Informatica.